Hi-Angel/notes-backup/go.md

 * `len` returns `int`.
 Sic.
 Where did they see length taking negative value? 🤷‍♂️
 * instead of managing scopes like in Rust or C++ Go has a garbage collector
 * using the absolute value function looks like this: `int(math.Abs(float64(-7)))`.
 Amazing.
+* you can't allocate an `n`-sized array where all elements equal to some `X`.
+Instead you first allocate it with `make()`, then you initialize every element in a loop.
+* `warning: ignoring go.mod in system temp root /tmp`: this is a warning you'll receive if you create a Go project in `/tmp`.
+That's one of the most frequent things to do: creating a project in `/tmp` to for bugreport-purposes and Go doesn't allow it.
+Amazing.